xiaohong-huang/RTK-Visual-Inertial-Navigation-Orangepi5/README.md

 Open another terminal and run the project by:
 ```
 source ~/catkin_ws/devel/setup.bash
-rosrun rtk_visual_inertial rtk_visual_inertial_node src/RTK-Visual-Inertial-Navigation-Fast/yaml/SETTING.yaml YOUR_BAG_FOLDER/BAG_NAME.bag ourput.csv
+rosrun rtk_visual_inertial rtk_visual_inertial_node src/RTK-Visual-Inertial-Navigation-Orangepi5/yaml/SETTING.yaml YOUR_BAG_FOLDER/BAG_NAME.bag ourput.csv
 ```
 YOUR_BAG_FOLDER is the folder where you save our dataset.
 BAG_NAME is the name of our dataset.
-SETTING.yaml is the setting for RTK-Visual-Inertial-Navigation-Fast.
+SETTING.yaml is the setting for RTK-Visual-Inertial-Navigation-Orangepi5.
 You could use the following settings to perform different types of navigation.
 ```
 rtk_visual_inertial_config.yaml     #RTK-Visual-Inertial-Navigation
 rtd_visual_inertial_config.yaml     #RTD-Visual-Inertial-Navigation